 5. Thermal Underwear

-I was outside hiking (and shopping) for hours, and thanks to a nice base layer of thermal undies I never felt the cold.
-If you decide to hike a glacier or plan to linger along the windy cliffs snapping selfies like I did, I highly recommend investing in thermals.
+I was outside hiking (and shopping) for hours, and thanks to a nice base layer of thermal undies, I never felt the cold.
+If you decide to hike a glacier or plan to linger along the windy cliffs snapping selfies as I did, I highly recommend investing in thermals.